On the Rank of Multigraded Differential Modules: Non-positive differential degree

-The next example illustrates many of the difficulties in dealing with differential modules with non-zero differential degree.
-It provides an obstruction to extending Theorem~\ref{total-betti-bound} and Lemma~\ref{non-pos-minimal-flag} to differential modules with $\deg\delta>\mathbf{0}$.
-By \cite[Theorem~5.2]{MR2308849}, a differential module over $k[x,y]$ with a free flag must have rank at least 4.
-From this we conclude that the following example also shows that Lemma~\ref{non-pos-minimal-flag} cannot be extended to differential modules with $\deg\delta>\mathbf{0}$ as no summand can have a free flag.
+The next example illustrates several difficulties in dealing with differential modules with non-zero differential degree.
+It provides an obstruction to extending Theorem~\ref{total-Betti-bound} to differential modules with $\deg\delta>\mathbf{0}$.
+Furthermore, by \cite[Theorem~5.2]{MR2308849}, a differential module over $k[x,y]$ (a ring of dimension $d=2$) with non-zero finite length homology and a finite free flag must have rank at least $2^d = 4$.
+So this example also shows that Theorem~\ref{non-pos-minimal-flag} cannot be extended to differential modules with $\deg\delta>\mathbf{0}$ as no summand can have a free flag.